-Spring 2023 Theme: Describing and Portraying God
+Spring 2025 Theme: Describing and Portraying God

-Through a literary reading of scriptures, this course will examine how God is revealed in the Hebrew Bible, New Testament, and Qur'an.
-Students engage in the questions about naming, describing, defining, or portraying God in the Jewish, Christian, and Muslim traditions, and how those portrayals lead to communal identity and embodied activities.
+Through a literary reading of scriptures, this course will examine how God is described and portrayed in the Hebrew Bible, New Testament, and Qur'an.
+Students engage in the questions about naming, describing, defining, or portraying God in the Jewish, Christian, and Muslim scriptures, and how those portrayals lead to communal identity and embodied activities.
 The goal of the course is to assist students examine their own views of God in concert with viewpoints from other students, the instructors, and multiple authors from different theological perspectives.